sensu/sensu-logo/README.md

 ## New Logos

 The `new_logos` directory contains all new Sensu logos.
-As you can see in the layout above, we have a number of formats availale for you to use.
+As you can see in the layout above, we have a number of formats available for you to use.
 Whether you're writing a plugin that makes use of the logo, or are writing an article, we ask that you please use the new logos.